-Air quality plays a large role in respiratory health.
+Air quality, both good and bad, strongly influences your respiratory health.
 Poor air quality can have a wide range of potential health effects depending on the type of pollutant and the amount of exposure.
 These health effects include causing illness or exacerbating existing health problems.
 Respiratory illnesses can affect anyone, but may disproportionately impact vulnerable populations, such as young children, the elderly, and the sick.
 The health effects caused by air pollution can have both short-term and long-term consequences.

 Air pollution can cause acute (short-term) or chronic (long-term) health effects.
 It is important to note that poor air quality can induce both acute and chronic respiratory problems, which have different symptoms.